SarahZimmermann-Schmutzler/truck_signs_api/README.md

     [name_of_your_image]
     ```
     - You can find the explanation for *-d* to *--env-file* is under 6.
-    - *-v $(pwd):/app*: Binds the the host's current working directory to the /app path in the container.
+    - *-v $(pwd):/app* : Binds the the host's current working directory to the /app path in the container.
 This mirrors files and changes on the host directly into the container.
 This is helpful e.g. if you want to make code changes locally and see them immediately in the container.
-    - *-p 8020:5000*: Publishes port 5000 of the container to port 8020 of the host.
+    - *-p 8020:5000* : Publishes port 5000 of the container to port 8020 of the host.
 Applications on the host can access the container using localhost:8020 (or the host IP address), while the application within the container listens on port 5000.
-    - *--restart on failure*: Specifies that the container only restarts if it exits with an error (exit code not 0).
+    - *--restart on failure* : Specifies that the container only restarts if it exits with an error (exit code not 0).
-    - *[name_of_your_image]*: The name of the Docker image used for the container.
+    - *[name_of_your_image]* : The name of the Docker image used for the container.

 8. Is everything fine?
     - Get a list of all running Docker containers.
-You should find the app- and aatabase-Container with the status `Up`:
+If there was no error while the starting processes, you should find the app- and database-container there:
     `docker ps`
-    - <ins>If yes</ins>:
+    - <ins>If the status is `Up`</ins>:
     The App should be running in IP-Address_of_yor_Host:8020 - But you know, there is no frontend, so have a look at the admin-panel page: **IP-Address_of_yor_Host:8020/admin**.
 You can log in there immediately with your superuser data that are defined in the .env.
-    - <ins>If no</ins>:
+    - <ins>If the status is not `Up`</ins>:
     Have a look into the logfiles and do a little debugging:
     `docker logs [name_of_your_container]`